Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 **Base URL**: The contract has a base URL that serves as the prefix for the NFT metadata URLs.
 The full metadata URL is constructed by appending the token ID to the base URL.

-**Prompt Description**: The contract provides a function to retrieve the prompt description, which is "FOOTBALL" in this case.
+**Prompt Description**: The contract provides a function to retrieve the prompt description, which is "Football is the best" in this case.

 ## Contract Deployment